How ScripTreeApps's shelves work

 - The price on the listing is the price you pay.
 No subscription required.

-- 14-day refunds, no questions asked, for paid purchases — you can request the refund yourself from your account.
+- 14-day refund window for paid purchases — request the refund from your account; an operator reviews and approves within ~2 business days.

 - Paid apps must be priced at $1.99 or higher.
 Anything below that has to be free, so a $0.99 sale isn't eaten alive by card processing fees.